TobiasHennig/nativescript-toast/README.md

 # NativeScript Toast Plugin

-> A NativeScript Toast Plugin for Android and iOS apps.
+> A NativeScript Toast Plugin for Android apps.

 ## What is a toast?